The Costco Story | Costco Code of Ethics | Kirkland Signature | Costco in the Community

 - We create new products that reflect member preferences and meet new standards of quality and value.

-The Kirkland Signature brand stands for quality above all else — quality that exceeds the standards set by leading national brands.
+The Kirkland Signature brand stands for quality above all else — High-quality merchandise guaranteed to maintain Costco’s reputation and member satisfaction.

 Our commitment to quality extends beyond the product itself to the environment it is created in — the orchards where produce is grown, the factories where products are manufactured, and the warehouses where our products are stored.